RimzhimTewari/cadd-capstone-molecular-docking/results/docking/interpretation.md

 ### Naproxen

 Naproxen formed a conventional hydrogen bond with MET A:49.
-It also showed an alkyl contact with PRO A:168 and a pi–alkyl interaction with MET A:165, together with a pi–sigma interaction involving HIS A:41, suggesting a mix of polar anchoring and hydrophobic support in the docking pocket.
+It also showed an alkyl contact with PRO A:168 and a pi–alkyl interaction with MET A:165, together with a pi–sigma interaction involving HIS A:41, suggesting a mix of both polar and hydrophobic interactions in the docking pocket.

 ### Theophylline